Microblogging: 10 Essential Secrets to Go Viral

 Don’t Stuff Hashtags—Place Them With Intention

-Be Predictable in Schedule, Surprising in Content
+📅 4.
+Be Consistent with Timing, Surprising in Content

-Start Conversations, Not Monologues
+🤝 6.
+Create Conversations, Not Monologues

 Viral microblog post gaining emotional engagement on social media